Tim Smith (Cardiacs): Illness: 2008–2020

-On 25 June 2008, Smith had a heart attack after attending a gig by My Bloody Valentine which caused brain damage through hypoxia and led him to develop the rare neurological condition dystonia.
+On 25 June 2008, Smith had a heart attack after attending a gig by My Bloody Valentine.
+Bandmate Kavus Torabi remembers "making up the spare room and going to bed, expecting [Smith] to arrive in a taxi, but he never came."

+Smith's heart attack had triggered a major stroke and an episode of cerebral anoxia which was treated in intensive care at University College Hospital.
+Although there was some initial optimism - according to Craig Fortnam, "he was sat up in bed and smiling", - Smith was thought to have had had a second stroke in hospital a few days later while he recuperated.
+This in turn caused brain damage through hypoxia, which left him paralysed down one side of the body and unable to speak.
+He was eventually diagnosed with the rare neurological condition dystonia, which causes muscles to contract uncontrollably.

+As an outcome of his injuries and subsequent condition, Smith was denied movement and speech, prompting him to retire from live performances.
+Cardiacs went on an indefinite hiatus following his hospitalisation, leaving the LSD album unfinished until 2025.

-In 2013, 2015 and 2017, events dubbed The Alphabet Business Convention were held in celebration of and with all proceeds funding Smith and his ongoing recovery.
+In 2013, 2015 and 2017, events dubbed The Alphabet Business Convention were held in celebration of and with all proceeds funding Smith (who attended) and his ongoing recovery.
 Among other things, they featured live music from bands within the Cardiacs' circle.

 In July 2016, a special one-day concert took place in Preston, called The Whole World Window with all the funds going towards helping Smith get better.
 A cassette and CD album of the same name were also released via Hyena Inc containing performances by the same bands.

 In January 2018 an appeal was launched on the crowdfunding website JustGiving with the aim of raising £40,000 to fund Smith's ongoing care.
 The target amount was exceeded in the first day and a new target of £100,000 was set to provide for a year's care.

 On 25 October 2018, Smith received the honorary degree of Doctor of Music from the Royal Conservatoire of Scotland.
 His brother Jim accepted the honour on his behalf.

-Death: 21 July 2020

-Smith died on the evening of 21 July 2020 at the age of 59, following another heart attack.
-His death was announced by his brother and bandmate Jim Smith and bandmate Kavus Torabi.
-Musicians including Steven Wilson, Mike Patton, Graham Coxon and Dave Rowntree of Blur paid tribute to Smith.
+Notable musicians including JG Thirwell, Craig Fortnam, Mike Vennart, Shane Embury, and Cardiacs' own Kavus Torabi paid tribute following this event.

+Further fundraising events were held in 2018 and 2019, featuring live music from Cardiacs members and related bands, film screenings and interviews, with Tim Smith sporadically in attendance.

+During his illness, Tim nevertheless was able to supervise production and recording of some of his unfinished musical projects.
+He made several interviews during this period, and gave messages to fans.
+The 2020 remaster of A Little Man and a House and the Whole World Window, released in 2023, was Tim Smith's last task before his death.